 Meet the Bylers

-All of us bladesmiths in the Muteki knife shop are excited to take on this family business venture!
 We are a close-knit family and long time Idaho residents.
 Through our friendship with Master Bladesmith, Murray Carter, we purchased the Muteki line that he had started nearly 15 years ago.
 Although all the specialty tools which we purchased, including his Japanese power hammer, are important, the greatest value is that we have all been extensively trained by Murray to continue the Muteki line.
-Having Murray living nearby in Idaho to continue mentoring us and answer questions almost guarantees our success!
-We feel blessed to work together in beautiful Idaho County, Idaho which is teaming with big fish and abundant wildlife and majestic scenery!
+We feel blessed as a family to work together in beautiful Idaho County, Idaho which is teaming with big fish and abundant wildlife and majestic scenery!
 We all have had interest in the ancient crafts of forging and wood working, with the youngest, Paxton, forging his fist knife at age 11.
 Edd, the father, who dabbled in forging steel as well, is also a luthier of award winning violins.
 Zach and Zane are accomplished carpenters and avid outdoorsmen with a broad knowledge of steel-working and fine craftsmanship.
-We all found we had a ready ability for making knives and it has been very rewarding.
+We all find bladesmithing very rewarding and we feel blessed to be able to do what we love doing.

 Edd Byler